ManuelePasini/slides-markdown/slides/dataplat_seminar.md

 ## A Docker overview

-- <b>Docker</b> is a platform for developing, shipping and running application using container based virtualization technology.
+- <b>Docker</b> is a platform for developing, shipping and running isolated application using container based virtualization technology.

 :::: {.columns}
 ::: {.column width="45%"}